-- · Research Office Employment
+- Research Office Employment

-- · Service Office Employment
+- Service Office Employment

-- · Science and Technology Business
+- Science and Technology Business

-The following tables outline details regarding the land area and floor area of high intensity employment permitted within the Planning Scheme.
+The following tables outline details regarding the land area and floor area of Strategic Urban Employment high intensity employment permitted within the Planning Scheme.
 It is not envisaged that the scale of development in these areas will be permitted to fall significantly below the stated plot ratios.
-Each of these HIE sites (HIE 1-6) are labelled and identified on the Maps 6.3, 6.6 and 6.7 in Chapter 6 Development Areas.
+Each of these SUE Lands HIE sites within the TCE (HIE 1-65) are labelled and identified on the Maps 6.3, 6.6 and 6.7 in Chapter 6 Development Areas.